aws-samples/aws-lambda-rdbms-integration/README.md

 #### What happens if the Lambda function fails?

-In synchronous mode, fatal errors encountered while launching or running the lambda function will be detected by the user defined function, and an exception will be passed back to the database SQL engine.
+In synchronous mode, fatal errors encountered while launching or running the Lambda function throw an exception back to the database SQL engine.
 You can write an exception handler in your SQL code, or simply allow the failure to roll back your transaction.

-In asynchronous mode, failure to launch the function will result in a SQL exception, but runtime failures encountered during execution of the Lambda function are not detected by the SQL engine.
+In asynchronous mode, failures to launch the function result in SQL exceptions, but runtime failures encountered during execution are not detected by the SQL engine.

 While your SQL transactions can roll back on failure, there is no inherent rollback capability built into Lambda.
 The effects of any code executed by your Lambda function prior to a failure may be persistent unless you have coded your own rollback or deduplication logic.

-Use Cloudwatch to review the health metrics and log files generated by your Lambda function.
+Use CloudWatch for troubleshooting, and to monitor the health metrics and log files generated by your Lambda functions.

-#### Performance
+#### How does it perform?

-Typically the invocation overhead observed is in the order or 10-20ms per call, but your mileage may vary.
-Latency will be higher immediately after a Lambda function is created, updated, or if it has not been used recently.
-For synchronous mode calls, the overall time your function takes depends on the Lambda function execution time, since your SQL will block until a response is received.
-Be sure to increase the **Timeout** setting from its default value of 3 seconds to avoid timeout exceptions if your function needs more time to run.
+Typically, the invocation overhead observed is in the order or 10-20ms per call, but your mileage may vary.
+Latency is higher immediately after a Lambda function is created, updated, or if it has not been used recently.
+For synchronous mode calls, the overall time your function takes depends on what your Lambda function does.

-AWS Lambda automatically scales to handle your concurrency needs.
-See the [AWS Lambda FAQ](https://aws.amazon.com/lambda/faqs/) for more information.
+Lambda automatically scales to handle your concurrency needs.
+For more information, see the [AWS Lambda FAQ](https://aws.amazon.com/lambda/faqs/).

-Your throughput / latency requirements will guide your decisions on how to apply Lambda functions in your application.
+Throughput and latency requirements should guide your decisions on how to apply Lambda functions in your application.
 Experiment and test!
-You may find that using Lambda functions in row level triggers limits your insert rate beyond the tolerance of your application, in which case you will need to come up with a different approach, probably using micro-batches to amortize the lambda invocation overhead across many rows.
+You may find that calling Lambda in row level triggers throttles your insert rate beyond the tolerance of your application, in which case you need to come up with a different approach, possibly using micro-batches to amortize the invocation overhead across many rows.

 #### Can I restrict user access?

-You can manage permissions on the lambda user defined functions as you would with any other database object.
+Yes, you manage permissions on the Lambda UDFs as with any other database object.

-For simplicity, in our examples in PART1 we allowed any user to invoke any AWS Lambda function by:
+For simplicity, the examples above allow any database user to invoke any Lambda function by:
-a) assigning `AWSLambdaFullAccess` policy to the database EC2 instance role (allows the database instance to invoke any Lambda function)
+-  Assigning the permissive `AWSLambdaFullAccess` policy to the database EC2 instance role
-a) granting public execute privileges to our user defined functions (allows any user to invoke any Lambda function)
+-  Granting public execute privileges to your UDFs

-You can (and probably should) implement less permissive policies, for example:
+In production, you should probably implement less permissive policies, for example:
-- modify the EC2 instance role policy to allow invoke access only for specified Lambda functions.
+-  Modify the EC2 instance role policy to allow access to specified Lambda functions only.
-- create additional user defined SQL functions to serve as wrappers with specific parameters.
-Grant execute privileges to users on the wrapper functions only, while denying access to the general purpose functions.
+-  Create additional user-defined SQL functions as wrappers to enforce specific parameters.
+   Grant execute privileges on the wrapper functions only, and deny access to the general purpose functions.

 #### Can my Lambda functions read or update the database directly?

 Yes, of course.
 Your Lambda function can execute SQL on the database you're calling it from, or on any other database / data source for which it has connection credentials.
 Create a [deployment package](http://docs.aws.amazon.com/lambda/latest/dg/deployment-package-v2.html) which includes your function code along with all database client libraries that your code uses to interact with the database.

-VPC support was recently introduced for AWS Lambda - this feature allows you to run Lambda functions inside your VPC, allowing your code to access database resources running in private subnets inside your VPC.
+Amazon VPC support was recently introduced for AWS Lambda; this feature allows your code to access database resources running in private subnets inside your VPC.

-#### Handling JSON formatted input and output
+#### How do I handle JSON formatted input and output?

-Use the JSON features offered by your database to parse JSON objects returned by your Lambda function, and/or to prepare JSON strings to pass to your Lambda function as input - see the "Read From Kinesis Stream" example above.
+The JSON features offered by your database may help with JSON handling, as illustrated in the "Read from an Amazon Kinesis stream" example above.

-#### Can my Lambda functions accept multi-row input, or produce multi-row output?
+#### Can Lambda functions handle batches, multi-row input or output?

-Here are a few options you can consider for multi-record input and output:
+Here are a few options you can consider for working with record batches:
 - Flatten multiple records into a JSON array; this method is limited by input/output JSON string length restrictions.
 - Buffer multiple records in Kinesis, using the input and output streaming techniques illustrated above.
 - Have your Lambda function connect to the database, and use named tables for input and output.

+#### Can’t I call AWS services, such as CloudWatch or Firehose, directly from the database function, without needing a Lambda function in the middle?

+Indeed.
+Using a similar technique, the AWS SDK could be used to directly invoke any other AWS service from a database UDF.

+However, by using Lambda consistently, you avoid the need to create separate database specific UDFs for each service, and you start to move toward a microservices architecture, with flexibility to deploy logic enhancements and changes to functions that are now abstracted from the database.

+#### Will the same technique work on other databases, such as MySQL or MS SQL Server?

+Yes, as long as the database supports user defined functions defined in a programming language supported by an AWS SDK.

+The project GitHub repository includes a prototype implementation for MySQL, using C++ UDF extensions which leverage the new AWS C++ SDK.

+It should also be possible to apply the same techniques to MS SQL Server by defining UDFs in .NET, leveraging the AWS .NET SDK.

 #### Does this approach work on Amazon RDS databases?